-When No Manifestation, But Student Facing Move, Services Still Mandated
+When No Manifestation, But Student Facing Move, Services May Still Be Required

-When no manifestation is found, and a student is being removed from their placement (because they are being excluded pre-expulsion, after expulsion, due to an involuntary transfer or otherwise), the student is still entitled to certain services and assessments.
+When no manifestation is found, and a student is being removed from their placement (because they are being excluded pre-expulsion, after expulsion, due to an involuntary transfer or otherwise), the student may still be entitled to certain services and assessments.

-School staff definitely can overlook their service and placement mandates under federal law for students for whom no manifestation is established.
-It seems schools think their job is done once conduct is not found to be a manifestation.
-As a result, schools may do nothing and think they can just kick the student home to await their expulsion hearing.
-They are wrong.
+School staff definitely can overlook their service and placement obligations for students where no manifestation is established.
+It seems schools think their job is done once conduct is found not to be a manifestation of the student’s disability.
+However, the student may still need help and additional supports to address the behavior.

-Federal law requires that students receive the following, even if no manifestation is found, and the student is facing a change of placement:
+Federal law requires that special education students receive the following, “as appropriate,” even if no manifestation is found, when the student is facing a change of placement:

-- Their educational services, even if in a new environment, which enable them to participate in the general education curriculum and progress toward their IEP goals (starting the eleventh cumulative day of exclusion that school year).
+- The student’s educational services, even if in a new environment, which enable the student to participate in the general education curriculum and progress toward their IEP goals.

 - A Functional Behavioral Assessment (FBA) and